Named-Entity Recognition in the Crime Domain (CrimeNER): Case Study and Dataset: CrimeNER Database

-To annotate the documents, we use the library Doccano~\cite{doccano}.
+To annotate the documents, we use the Doccano library~\cite{doccano}.
 We labeled every entity span as the corresponding coarse and fine entity type or left without marking if it was not an entity.
-There were some cases where some entities where nested inside others and we annotate both of them, so CrimeNERdb is also suitable for Nested NER tasks.
-For example, in the text ``Attorney General for the District of Columbia'', we label as Agent-Legal the whole text and ``District of Columbia'', which is inside this entity is labeled also as Logistic-GPE.
-We show an example of an annotated document with both coarse and fine-grained entity types with nested entities in Fig.~\ref{fig::example_annotation}.
+There were some cases where some entities were nested inside others, and we annotated both of them, so CrimeNER-db is also suitable for Nested NER tasks.
+For example, in the text ``Attorney General for the District of Columbia'', we label the whole text as (Agent \& Agency)-Legal and ``District of Columbia'', which is inside this entity, is also labeled as Logistic-GPE.
+We show an example of an annotated document with both coarse- and fine-grained entity types with nested entities in Fig.~\ref{fig::example_annotation}.
+During the annotation process, we separated Agent and Agency as different entity types as it made the annotation process clearer for annotators.
+During postprocessing we merged both entity types into the final Agent \& Agency label.

+The annotation process was carried out by $3$ independent annotators in three different rounds of annotation.
+In the first round, each annotator independently labeled the entities within each document.
+In the second round, each annotator reviewed and validated entity is a member of one of the other annotators.
+If the discrepancies were larger than a certain margin threshold (especially with respect to the span length), the annotators would resolve the discrepancies jointly.
+In the final round, each annotator would independently perform a final sanity check on all databases, and any discrepancy would be discussed again jointly.